 The plans for the Biology program have been confirmed and are advancing into the final stage of design.
 Operational stakeholders have taken a deep dive to examine the mechanical system solutions for the renovation of the ST building, which will house the new Biology laboratories.
 This decision has not been made lightly.

-The Temporary Modular Units (TMUs) design and permitting is now complete.
-These units have adopted the name of Modulars for signage and scheduling purposes.
+The Temporary Modular Units (TMUs) design and permitting are now complete.
+These units have adopted the name Modulars for signage and scheduling purposes.
 In July, campus stakeholders reviewed and commented on the Modular units’ signage and wayfinding package.
 During the last week of July, the General Contractor, Lease Crutcher Lewis, began construction activities in Sylvania’s P12 lot on the Modulars.
 Construction in P12 will continue until late October 2020.
 Once completed the programs listed below will move into the Modulars.

 - Exercise Science and Physical Education offices will move into the Modulars in Summer 2021.

 The Modulars will be in use for the duration of the renovation work in HT, which is anticipated to be through Spring 2023.

 The project team is taking positive steps with the design development of HT and we continue to be on track for a completed design by December 2020.

 In the last few months, the team studied design concepts for each of the floors to better determine the configuration and layout of classrooms, offices, laboratories, student collaboration spaces, and areas of circulation.
 Most recently, conversations about wayfinding and signage for the building were initiated.

 In addition, the team spent time in July considering different options for improvements to the building entries.
 These improvements aim to create clear building entrances with opportunities for signage.
 Ideally, the solutions that are developed for the HT will be replicated in future campus projects to create a consistent design approach that will further support increased visibility and wayfinding across the Sylvania campus.